Halolo/orange-pi-distro/README.md

 `. source-me <machine>`

-With <machine> = "orange-pi-zero" or "orange-pi-pc"
+With <machine> = "orange-pi-zero", "orange-pi-pc" or "orange-pi-pc-plus"

 And build the image:

 `bitbake <image>`

-With <image> = "opiz-minimal" or "opipc-minimal"
+With <image> = "opiz-minimal", "opipc-minimal", "opipcplus-minimal" or "opipc-qt5"

 ## Flash on a sdcard
 The rootfs archive, bootloader and kernel images as well as an sdcard image with all needed partitions must have been created in: